bogomolovs/dbhelper/README.md

 Go Database Helper
 ========

-This is a simple Go database/sql helper package.
-It is inspired by gorp, but uses prepared statements.
-Queries for insert, update and delete are prepared automatically when new table is added.
+This is a simple Go database helper package.
+It is inspired by `gorp`, but uses prepared statements.
+It helps to interact with sql.DB by generating, preparing and executing queries.
+It marshals Go structs to and from databases and uses database/sql.
+Queries for insert, update and delete are prepared automatically, when new table is added.
 Other statements can be prepared using dbhelper.Prepare().
 It supports automatic update of:

 * record id (after inserting)
 * created time (after inserting)
 * modified time (after inserting and updating)